Dominator Strategy

 Author's instructions

-Warning: please read before requesting access.
+Warning: please read our guide for invite-only scripts before requesting access.

 Disclaimer